 We don’t want to let people off the hook if they have given us their contact information and said that they’d visit again.
 We should do whatever we can to repeatedly invite them to come back in the days and weeks after their first visit.

-Looking for more help to boost your church’s guest return rate?
+Looking for more help to boost your church’s return guests rate?

 If your church is looking for ways to see more new-here guests return to your church, we have some additional resources that you could use to make that happen!
-Getting guests to return is a vital area for your church to focus on at this time of year (and really at any time of the year).
+Welcoming return guests is a vital area for your church to focus on at this time of year (and really at any time of the year).
 Click here to download free resources to help your church increase its guest return rate.
 In this download, you’ll receive:

 - A PDF with first-time guest gift information including pictures of what other churches are doing to see guests return